Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/classification.md

 ## The iris flower data set

-A classical dataset commonly used for motivating classification is the **iris flower data set**, which Ronald Fisher used in a seminal statistical paper in 1936, and which was compiled by Edgar Anderson.
-(CITE both and look up paper).
+A classical dataset commonly used for motivating classification is the **iris flower data set**, which Ronald Fisher used in a seminal statistical paper in 1936[^Fisher1936], and which was compiled by Edgar Anderson[^Anderson1935].
 Anderson collected 150 iris flowers, equally divided among three species, which are illustrated in the figure below.

 | *Iris setosa* | *Iris versicolor* | *Iris virginica* |
 :-------------------------:|:-------------------------:|:-------------------------: